 article is that handlers should remove from the set of effects, so

-we can try implementing localLocal
+instead of local we can try implementing localLocal (awkwardly

 named to be consistent with Dan’s terminology!) which removes the read